EDGAR Next Frequently Asked Questions

 Individuals who take actions for the company need to have Login.gov individual account credentials and be authorized on the dashboard.
 See How Do I Obtain Login.gov individual account credentials.

-Answer 9: No, filers should NOT use fake or non-existent email addresses to test in Beta, enroll, or make filings on live EDGAR.
-See Questions 24 and 25 for additional details.
+Answer 8: No, filers should NOT use fake or non-existent email addresses to test in Beta, enroll, or make filings on live EDGAR.
+See the Login-gov Credentials section below for additional information about appropriate email usage in connection with EDGAR Next.

 If a filer wishes to execute a power of attorney or other notarized document to authorize the person or entity who will enroll the filer, that is a private arrangement between the filer and that person or entity.